 Incredible Archaeological Sites

 The most famous archaeological site in South America is Machu Picchu in Peru, and I included this on my list of 7 wonders of the world.
+You can also read an account here of how to get a train to Machu Picchu.
 There are literally thousands more though, some well known like Kuelap, and others like Markawamachucka barely known at all.
 If you dig ancient civilisations, archaeological sites and history, you are going to love South America!